 You win by completing the objective in the adventure you are playing.
-For example, you might have to destroy an evil dragon in one adventure, while in another you might prevent a cultist with a magic artifact from escaping the dungeon.
+For example, you might have to round up bandits or destroy a lich's phylactery.

 Unless stated otherwise in an adventure, you lose if any Hero is at 0 Hit Points at the start of that Hero's turn and there are no Healing Surge tokens left to play.
 You also lose if you are defeated by the adventure you are playing.
 Each adventure lists its specific victory and defeat requirements.